CodeTriangle/fslc-presentations/ssh/slides.md

 ---
 # Syntax
 The syntax of an SSH command,
-in its most general form, is:
+in its typical form, is:

 ```bash
 ssh [user@]hostname [-p port] [command]